If you are looking for current course information:

 An introduction to mathematical topics relevant to computer science.
-Combinatorics and probability will be covered in the context of computer science applications.
-The course will present a computer science approach to thinking and modeling through topics such as dealing with uncertainty in data and handling large data sets.
+Combinatorics, probability and graph theory will be covered in the context of computer science applications.
+The course will present a computer science approach to thinking and modeling.
 Students will be introduced to fundamental concepts such as NP-completeness and cryptography that arise from the world view of efficient computation.

 This course introduces algorithms for analyzing DNA, RNA, and protein, the three fundamental molecules in the cell.
 Students will learn algorithms on strings, trees, and graphs and their applications in: sequence comparison and alignment; molecular evolution and comparative genomics; DNA sequencing and assembly; recognition of genes and regulatory elements; and RNA structure and protein interaction networks.
 Students will also implement algorithms and apply them to biological data.